-Acoustic feedbackAcoustic feedback is caused by the leakage of sound from the hearing aid receiver back to the microphone, and often manifests as a whistling sound.
+Acoustic feedback is caused by the leakage of sound from the hearing aid receiver back to the microphone, and often manifests as a whistling sound.
 A hearing aid that whistles not only impairs the ability to hear, but also causes embarrassment to the user.

-Earwax buildup in the ear canal is a common culprit for feedback problems.
-Check your ear canals for ear wax and get it removed.
-Poorly fitting ear molds can also generate feedback.
+Tip #1: Earwax buildup in the ear canal is a common culprit for feedback problems.
+Check your ear canals for ear wax and make sure your ears are properly cleaned.

+Tip #2: Poorly fitting ear molds can also generate feedback.
 If you have recently lost weight, it may cause the hearing aid to fit loosely and cause problems.
-If you notice acoustic feedback immediately after an illness or weight loss, you may need to get a new ear mold or shell.
+If you notice acoustic feedback immediately after an illness or weight loss, you may need to speak with a Beltone hearing care professional about selecting a new ear mold or shell.

-Actively participating in discussionsModern hearing aids are designed to minimize the background noise and make hearing a more comfortable experience, but you may still find it difficult to isolate one particular voice or sound, especially as a new user.
-When several people talk at once, it may be difficult to follow the conversation or participate in the discussion.
-Don't get dejected—even people with normal hearing struggle to participate in discussions when many talk at once.
+Today’s hearing aids are designed to minimize background noise and make hearing a more comfortable experience, but you may still find it difficult to isolate one particular voice or sound, especially as a new user.
+When several people are talking all at once, it may be difficult to follow the conversation or participate in the discussion.
+But don't get dejected—even people with normal hearing struggle to participate in discussions when lots of people are talking at once.

-Volume adjustmentWhen you use a modern hearing aid, you would normally not need to manually adjust the volume.
+When you use one of today’s hearing aids, you shouldn’t need to manually adjust the volume too often, as your hearing aid will do this automatically based on your settings.
 Sometimes, you may feel tempted to boost the volume to understand someone who is speaking in a low voice at a great distance.

 Tip: Get to know the settings of your hearing aid app where you can make more effective adjustments based on your surroundings.
 Beltone also offers a range of accessories to help you further improve your hearing based on your personal needs and preferences.